gitlabhq/gitlab-runner/docs/executors/kubernetes.md

   failed and all associated containers are killed.
 To have the job time out on GitLab first, set `activeDeadlineSeconds` to `configured timeout + 1 second`.

+NOTE:

+If both the `FF_USE_POD_ACTIVE_DEADLINE_SECONDS` feature flag is enabled and the `pod_termination_grace_period_seconds` is set with a non zero value, the CI job pod is not immediately terminated when the job times out.
+The pod `terminationGracePeriods` ensures the pod is terminated only when it expired.

 ### Default Annotations for job Pods

 > [Introduced](https://gitlab.com/gitlab-org/gitlab-runner/-/merge_requests/3845) in GitLab Runner 15.9.